Electronic Spreadsheet Class 9 Notes

 Using the fill handle

-The Calc Fill Handle tool is used to fill the subsequent cells with the subsequent predefined value till you drag it.
-For instance, to fill in the numbers 1, 2, 3, or the days of the week Monday, Tuesday,…., or the name of the month Jan, Feb,…., enter the first two values, select them, then drag them to the following cells until you want to continue the series in succession.
+The Calc Fill Handle tool is used to fill the next cells till you drag it with the next predefined value.
+For example, if you want to fill the numbers in sequence of 1,2,3…., or days of the week as Monday, Tuesday, …., or month name as Jan, Feb,…., enter the first two values, select them and drag to the next cells.

-For number series – Type the numbers 1, 2 in two consecutive cells and select them using a mouse.
+• For number series: Type the numbers 1, 2 in two consecutive cells and select them using a mouse and drag the cell using fill handle.

-Copying a formula – If you wish to apply the same formula to the number of cells in the rows or columns, you need not enter the formula again and again in each cell.
-A formula can be copied.
+• Copying a formula: If you wish to apply the same formula to the multiple cells in the rows or columns then you have to drag the cell using fill handle.

 Referencing